 LEADERSHIP POSITIONS HELD

-Physician Informatics Director for Predictive Analytics, UW Health
+Medical Informatics Director for Predictive Analytics and Clinical Decision Support, UW Health

 Undergraduate: Pennsylvania State University

 Medical School: Northwestern University Feinberg School of Medicine

 Dr. Brian Patterson graduated from Pennsylvania State University with a bachelor of science in bioengineering and went on to complete a master’s degree in public health and a medical degree at the Northwestern University Feinberg School of Medicine.
 He continued at Northwestern for his residency training in emergency medicine, where he served as chief resident.

 Dr. Patterson’s research interests are in clinical informatics and geriatric emergency medicine.
 His work aims to use routinely collected clinical data to generate actionable insights to improve the quality and safety of emergency care for older adults.
 To achieve these goals, Dr. Patterson works in collaboration with investigators from the business and engineering schools as well as in the department of biostatistics and medical informatics.
 His current work focuses on automated risk scoring to identify older adults at high risk for falling after ED visits and automating referral to interventions to prevent future falls.

 Dr. Patterson is a tenured Associate Professor, as well as the inaugural Medical Informatics Director for Predictive Analytics and Clinical Decision Support at UW Health.
 In this role, Dr. Patterson works with hospital leadership to best use information technology to support clinical, educational, and research priorities.
 He advises on a range of issues, including optimizing the design, implementation, dissemination, evaluation, and routine use of clinical data and information systems to improve healthcare quality, operational efficiency, educational programs, and research.